Unit 3 - Practice Quiz

 Likelihood estimation in ML context Hard

-A. The property only holds if the likelihood belongs to the exponential family.
+A. The property only holds if the function is bijective (one-to-one and onto).

 B. The property holds for any function , it is not restricted to being one-to-one.